 How do I keep my baby awake during feedings?anchor

-1. Undress your baby and get her skin-to-skin with you.
+1. Undress your baby and get them skin-to-skin with you.
 Skin-to-skin contact encourages sucking and helps keep your baby awake while feeding.
 This is great for both breast and bottle-fed babies.

-2. Take a quick break and lay him down in the middle of the floor.
+2. Take a quick break and lay them down in the middle of the floor.
 Sometimes just being away from your warm body will wake him up a bit.

-3. Try rubbing a damp cloth on her face and chest.
+3. Try rubbing a damp cloth on their face and chest.

 4. Do a diaper change before a feeding and again half-way through the feeding.